A trip down memory lane – join us as we relive the history of allmineral

 “It was, of course, a major thing”

-Dr. Heribert Breuer (†), aged 69 at the time of the interview, founded allmineral 30 years ago.
+Dr. Heribert Breuer (†), aged 69 at the time of the interview, founded allmineral in 1988.
 In this interview he looks back on the company’s history, discusses the world’s biggest jigging machine plant, coal in concrete on the Lower Rhine and what it is that distinguishes allmineral.

 Interview: end 2019